Relationship

 Dreaming About Authority: Meaning, Psychology & Symbolism

-Dreams of authority may reflect personal power dynamics and internal conflicts.
+Dreams involving authority often reflect personal power dynamics and internal conflicts with self-discipline or control.

 Psychology-informed Symbolic & cultural lenses Educational — not diagnostic Reviewed May 2026 Our approach →